anton-k/haskell-wushu-panda/01-pomodoro/README.md

 ## Init the project

-For this series we are going to use **stack** tool to build and run haskell applications.
+For this series we are going to use **stack** tool to build and run Haskell applications.
 Let's create an empty project:

 ```
 > stack new pomodoro
 ```

-I also like to work with cabal file and don't like hpack by default so after that I usually remove package.yaml.
+I also like to work with cabal file and don't like `hpack` by default so after that I usually remove `package.yaml`.

-to check that everything works we can use:
+To check that everything works we can use:

 ```
 > stack build --file-watch